Join Assert Labs

 Qualifications

-• -Expertise in Rust and systems programming, with strong understanding of memory safety and zero-cost abstractions
+• -Expertise in Rust, C, or Zig and systems programming, with strong understanding of performance, concurrency, and correctness

 Interview Process